-AECOM completed a Preliminary Site Assessment of the site located on the north bank of the Grand Canal to the west of Blackhorse Bridge Dublin, 8.
+AECOM completed a Preliminary Site Assessment and surface/sediment water sampling of the site located on the north bank of the Grand Canal to the west of Blackhorse Bridge Dublin, 8.
 The objective of the works was to identify potential risks to human health and controlled waters that may be associated with a fluid leak from the identified location.